-Kayak Amelia is the park's concessionaire and offers kayak rentals on adjacent Long Island, a narrow sea island situated between Big Talbot and Little Talbot islands.
+Kayak Amelia is a longstanding concessionaire at the parks that offers kayak rentals on adjacent Long Island, a narrow sea island situated between Big Talbot and Little Talbot islands.
 Visitors can launch and land from this area to paddle the Nassau/Fort Clinch Paddling Trail and explore the salt creeks that permeate the extensive salt marsh.
-DRP should provision for an alternative use of this area if the concessionaire no longer provides these services.
+With paddling access as the priority, alternative uses (i.e., non-vendor) of this site may be evaluated if the concessionaire no longer provides these services.